 When asked why we decided to build a requirements analysis tool, I immediately thought back to one of our first meetings with engineers:

+“Bullshit.”
 That was the response of the aerospace engineer sitting across the table from us as we explained what our nascent tool QVtrace could do…

-We knew it could do it because we’d been doing it with our partners, other large-scale systems integrators, for months.
-We were ready to test our mettle with others, to show the world that our verification engine – I tried to call it the V8 engine, but an act of unbridled mutiny quashed the name – was ready to used by domain experts, and not solely by PhD Mathematicians and Physicists like our competitors’ suites.
+We knew it could do it because we had been doing it with our partners, other large-scale systems integrators, for months.
+We were ready to test our mettle with others, to show the world that our verification engine – I tried to call it the V8 engine, but an act of unbridled mutiny quashed the name – was ready to be used by domain experts, and not solely by PhD Mathematicians and Physicists like our competitors’ suites.
 But, “bullshit” was the response.

-We decided to go for the direct approach.
-We suggested they give us their system models and the system requirements, and we’d show them our capabilities.
+We decided to go for the direct approach: we suggested they give us their system models and the system requirements, and we’d show them our capabilities.
 They bit.

 It was near Christmas and they said they’d send us the material before year end and we’d reconvene early in the new year.